sabababaei1-droid/WES-Variant-Prioritization/README.md

 ## Project Overview

-This project demonstrates a reproducible workflow for variant filtering and prioritization using Python and pandas.
+This project demonstrates a reproducible workflow for variant filtering and prioritization using Python, pandas, and Matplotlib.

 The workflow includes: